Scottish Referendum United We Stay

 The Scottish Referendum

-Throughout the process I tried to imagine, what could happen with a yes vote to both the Scottish and the rest of Great Britain.
-How do you dissolve so many ties, what would happen to the Royal house, would Queen Elizabeth II reign both country’s?
-There was also the army, weaponry, the national debt, frontiers and the list goes on and on what laws would they use, you could say it’s a new country the laws made in the last 300 years were made in the United Kingdom.
+Throughout the process, I tried to imagine what could happen with a yes vote to both the Scottish and the rest of Great Britain.
+How do you dissolve so many ties, what would happen to the Royal house, would Queen Elizabeth II reign both countries?
+There was also the army, weaponry, the national debt, frontiers and the list goes on, and on what laws would they use, you could say it’s a new country the laws made in the last 300 years in the United Kingdom.

-- The Kingdom’s Assembly
+* The Kingdom’s Assembly

-- Scotland, Wales, Northern Ireland and England government’s
+* Scotland, Wales, Northern Ireland and England government’s

-- Brussels, European Union
+* Brussels, European Union

-That’s a lot of people deciding what can and cannot happen, could it work, would there be enough freedom but still strong enough to be United as one?
+That’s a lot of people deciding what can and cannot happen, could it work, would there be enough freedom, but still strong enough to be United as one?

-This what I love to see for our United Kingdom, Unity and independence with a new view in law and policy for the future.
+This what I love to see for our the United Kingdom, Unity and independence with a new view in law and policy for the future.